-- SARS administers certain prohibitions and restrictions on behalf of several government departments, institutions and bodies. - · Prohibited means the goods are not allowed to enter or exit South Africa. - Restricted means goods are allowed to enter or exit South Africa under certain conditions e.g. permit or certificate is required.
+- SARS administers certain prohibitions and restrictions on behalf of a number of government departments, institutions and bodies - Prohibited means the goods are not allowed to enter or exit South Africa - Restricted means goods are allowed to enter or exit South Africa under certain conditions e.g. permit or certificate is required.